p4block/rEFInd-minimal/README.md

-## Minimalistic rEFInd theme, inverted colors edition
+## Minimalistic rEFInd theme, dark edition

 [rEFInd](http://www.rodsbooks.com/refind/) is a simplistic boot manager for UEFI based systems.
 This is a clean and minimal theme for it.